 4.01 Board of Directors.
 The Board is the governing body of the Region with their primary function to set policy.

 4.02 Composition.
-The Board shall consist of the following: Region officers, State Director, committee chairs, charter presidents, and others designated by the Region.
+The Board shall consist of the following: Region officers, State Director, Committee/Council Representatives, Charter Presidents, and others designated by the Region.
 The terms of office of Region officers are defined under Article V, Section 5.03.